yankaifyyy/Owindy-S/README.md

 Owindy-S
 ========

-A little toy OS for study
+A little toy OS for study.